Vitasta-Gaur/RecipesAPI/doc/reciepes_api_design_consideration.md

 The objective is to design an API that can serve multiple options to manage the recipes.

+## Assumption

+* API will be hosted behind the API Gateway to ensure security.

 ## Decision

-* API First Design is Followed
+* API First Design is Followed.
+Swagger documentation can be found [here](https://github.com/Vitasta-Gaur/RecipesAPI/blob/2ddb0af504f0d2db0d0d74d68452f4d593ffae41/src/main/resources/swagger/reciepes_api.yaml).
-* Postgress DB is used to manage the data
+* Postgress DB is considered to manage and work with the data.
-* API will be hosted behind API Gateway.

 ## Consequences